 At the top of the Action tab, there is a large text entry where you may enter the keystrokes you wish to be sent when the shortcut is triggered.

 Most keys contain a single character, and to enter them here you just enter that character.
-For instance, to type an A, just enter A. Some keys have longer names, and you can also use those names.
-For instance, to press the Alt key, simply enter Alt.
+For instance, to type an “A”, just enter

 Remember, you must enter keystrokes here exactly as you would on a keyboard.
 To capitalize letters, you must enter the Shift key.
-For instance, to type Hello, enter Shift+H:E:L:L:O.
+For instance, to type “Hello”, enter

 The action that is performed is dependent on the currently selected keyboard layout.
 If you change keyboard layouts and trigger a shortcut, it may have undesired consequences.